lizawilliamson050/notes/README.md

 # 2023-12-07
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 It reminds us that optimizing code before it's necessary can lead to complex, hard-to-maintain code.
 Instead, focus on writing clear, simple code first and optimize only when needed.

+# 2023-12-08
+- Today's programming wisdom is to write code that is simple, readable, and maintainable.
+Avoid unnecessary complexity and strive for clarity in your logic and syntax.
+Remember that code is read far more often than it is written, so make it easy for others (and your future self) to understand.
+Always consider the long-term implications of your design decisions and choose consistency and coherence over cleverness and novelty.
+And finally, don't forget to test your code thoroughly and document it clearly to ensure its continued effectiveness and adaptability.